havisha1411/sbom-automation-demo/README.md

 This project was built to **demonstrate practical SBOM generation, validation, and vulnerability context handling** using real-world standards such as **CycloneDX**, **NTIA minimum SBOM elements**, and **VEX**, in a way that fits naturally into CI/CD workflows.

-The focus is **not** on building a full security or compliance product, but on showing **how SBOM, VEX, and policy checks can be automated incrementally** in engineering teams — especially in regulated or compliance-aware environments.
+The focus is **not** on building a full security or compliance product, but on showing **how SBOM, VEX, and policy checks can be automated incrementally** in engineering teams — especially in regulated or compliance-aware environments and not a production security or compliance tool.

 ---

-## 📌 Project Scope (Important)
+## 📌 Scope & Design Intent

-This repository is a **reference implementation and learning demo** intended to showcase:
+### ✔ In Scope

-- SBOM generation
+-   SBOM generation (CycloneDX v1.4)
-- NTIA minimum elements validation
+-   NTIA minimum element validation
+-   VEX generation from structured JSON input
-- VEX structure and validation
+-   VEX validation against the SBOM
-- Simple, policy-based decision logic
+-   Simple severity/state-based policy enforcement
+-   CI and development execution modes

+### ✖ Out of Scope (By Design)

+-   Live vulnerability feeds (NVD, OSV, etc.)
+-   Full SCA or compliance tooling
+-   Enterprise-scale policy engines
+-   Performance or scale optimization

 It is **not intended to replace enterprise SCA, SBOM, or vulnerability management tools**.
 The goal is to demonstrate **correct structure, automation patterns, and engineering thinking**, not to provide a production-ready security product.